icosalogic/inverter_design_tool/README.md

 # Inverter Design Tool

-This tool can be used by designers to set basic parameters and select components of DC-AC inverters.
+This tool can be used by designers to set basic parameters and select components of a DC-AC inverter.
+Here are the primary design assumptions for inverters configured with this tool:

+1. The primary target market addressed with this tool is battery-powered residential split-phase inverters with output in the range of 50-200 amps.
+Parts of this tool may be useful in designing 3-phase traction inverters for the mobility market, but that was not an objective.
+2. The inverter will operate at a fast switching rate, and make a cycle-by-cycle decision on whether to turn the FETs on or off.
+It does not use PWM.
+Fast switching rate in this case means up to 1 MHz, which actually has slower FET transitions than a 5 kHz 8-bit PWM implementation with a duty cycle of 1 or 254.
+The feedback logic paths do require more attention in this case.
-The primary design assumption is that the DC source has a minimum voltage greater than two times the peak-to-peak AC voltage, thus no output transformer is required.
+3. The battery at minimum state of charge is assumed to have a voltage greater than the peak-to-peak AC output voltage, thus no output transformer is required.

 # Features